DENIOS Ltd

 The media resistance list as a proven aid

-For many chemical substances, spill pallets made of steel (1.0038) can be used.
-For corrosive substances such as acids and alkali, spill pallets made of polyethylene or stainless steel are required.
+For many chemical substances, spill pallets made of steel (1.0038) can be used, for corrosive substances such as acids and alkali, spill pallets made of polyethylene or stainless steel are required.

 Chemical stored Concentration Steel 1).
 4) S-Steel 2) PE 3)